Multi Bet Offers Explained

 So overall, I would vary your stakes at an amount you are comfortable with based on your liability (see below).

-FAQ: How Much Bonus Should I Take (given my Exchange balance)?
+How Much Bonus Should I Take?

 If your bookmaker bets keep winning, your Exchange balance will keep decreasing.
 This is because you can't withdraw from the bookmaker to top up your Exchange whilst completing the bonus offer.